carlulli/TISE/README.md

   - compile.sh: a shell script that compiles the main.c code

 ### Running the code
-After downloading and saving the code structure, run ``` compile.sh ``` from within the TISE directory to compile the code.
+After downloading and saving the code structure, run ``` build.sh ``` from within the TISE directory to compile the code.
-(Reminder: include compiling code for the test codes.)
+This compiles and links the main code and the testing files.

 Following successful compiling run ``` main.o [NUM] [mass] [potential number] [tol] [res] ``` The parameters are as follows: